Royal Brunei Airlines: Restructuring: 2003–2005

-Growth: 2006–2010
+Growth: 2006–2011

-Royal Brunei Airlines added Ho Chi Minh City to its network list in May 2006, a destination served thrice-weekly.
+Royal Brunei Airlines added Ho Chi Minh City to its network list in May 2006, a destination served thrice weekly.

-Brunei Darussalam and the United Kingdom (UK) agreed to allow more air services between the countries on 23 November 2007, enhancing the two countries' co-operation in the aviation sector.
+Brunei Darussalam and the United Kingdom (UK) agreed to allow more air services between the countries on 23 November 2007, enhancing the two countries' cooperation in the aviation sector.
 The agreement came into action with immediate effect.
 This came off the back of the latest tourism figures of 3,459 European holiday visitor arrivals from January to August 2007.
-The UK is considered an important gateway for European tourists coming to Brunei; Royal Brunei Airlines operates daily flights between Brunei and London, England.

 In early September 2007, Royal Brunei Airlines suspended flights to Frankfurt am Main as part of its latest restructuring exercise.
 Kuching was reintroduced to the network on 1 December 2007, after a break of three years.
 Royal Brunei Airlines then suspended services to Darwin on 26 January 2008, after serving the route for 24 years.
 Sharjah was also dropped from the network early 2008, as Jeddah flights are served non-stop from Bandar Seri Begawan.
 Shanghai was 'suspended' in April 2008, and Sydney and Bali were dropped from the summer schedule of 2008.

 On 2 June 2008, Royal Brunei Airlines increased services to Auckland from Bandar Seri Begawan by offering a new three-weekly direct service.
-This direct service was in addition to increase in frequency of the existing route via Brisbane from three to four times a week.
+This direct service was in addition to an increase in the frequency of the existing route via Brisbane from three to four times a week.
 The following year, Robert Yang was appointed as chief executive officer effective from 1 July, after the departure of Ray Sayer.

 From 28 March 2010, the service to Shanghai resumed with a frequency of four times per week.
 Auckland was delinked from Brisbane, making Auckland five times per week, and Brisbane six times per week.
 From 17 June 2010, Royal Brunei Airlines introduced ex-Singapore Airlines Boeing 777-200ER aircraft to replace the Boeing 767 fleet being returned to their lessors; the inaugural Boeing 777 service was the Bandar Seri Begawan to London Heathrow service via Dubai, on 17 June.
 The last of the airline's long-serving Boeing 767s were withdrawn from service on 27 September.
 Plans were also announced during the year for a four times a week Brunei to Melbourne service with the Boeing 777-200ER, starting from 29 March 2011.

-On 12 February 2011, Brudirect.com had reported that Robert Yang had announced his resignation as the CEO of Royal Brunei Airlines, with effect from 1 March 2011.
+On 12 February 2011, Brudirect.com reported that Robert Yang had announced his resignation as the CEO of Royal Brunei Airlines, with effect from 1 March 2011.